Providing Professional Help to Guide You in Fighting Traffic Ticket Charges

-Paralegals are available to fight 'tooth & nail' at trial or to help you negotiate an early resolution with the prosecutor as pleas for a reduced charge, reduced fine, or extra time to pay your fine.
-Whether you need help navigating confusing court procedures, dealing with intimidating prosecutors, or simply want input and advice on a likely outcome for your matter, paralegal representation may be available to assist.
+Have you been charged with a Highway Traffic Act, R.S.O.
+1990, c.
+H.8. offence?
+If so, take note that resolving traffic ticket issues is often challenging and troublesome.
+Generally, there are various court documents that require diligent review as well as follow-up issues that deserve professional attention including skilled negotiations with prosecutors.
+Paralegals may be available to help and guide you in fighting the charges at a trial or to help you negotiate an early resolution with the prosecutor as pleas for a reduced charge, reduced fine, or extra time to pay your fine.
+Whether you need help navigating confusing court procedures, negotiating with prosecutors, or fighting charges at trial, paralegal representation may be available to assist.

 At the scene of a road stop or accident, the police will often charge a driver with the broadest, yet sometimes most serious, charge possible.
 Generally, there are many reasons for the police to do so including, among other things:

 - To charge the driver with the offence that is easiest for the Prosecutor to prove; and